-- Preview Email Newsletter

 WASHINGTON, July 25 -- The Regional Environmental Council (REC) has submitted a public comment letter to the U.S. Department of Agriculture (USDA) highlighting serious concerns regarding the proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 This initiative aims to centralize personal data from millions of SNAP participants but has come under fire for its potential risks to individual privacy and state operations.

-In its comments, the REC emphasizes that SN more ST
+In its comments, the REC emphasizes that SNAP is crucial in combating hunger and improving he more ST

 Rochester Food Policy Council Urges USDA to Address Privacy Concerns in Proposed National SNAP Database (10)